jennifergates/Misc/README.md

 # Misc
-Just a place for miscellaneous files.
+Just a place for miscellaneous files and practicing git.